naorovel/Domain-Adaptive-Learning-for-Water-Body-Extraction/README.md

 # Domain-Adaptive Learning for Water Body Extraction

 ## Setup
-All dependencies for this repository are dockerized.
+All dependencies for this repository are included in the `environment.yaml` file.
 This makes it easy to run the repository without dealing with dependency issues.

-To create the environment needed to run this repository, please install and start Docker first.
+To create the environment needed to run this repository, please install the necessary dependencies as a `conda` environment using the following:

-If running the repository in VSCode, install the following extension pack:
-- Remote Development (ms-vscode-remote.vscode-remote-extensionpack)

-To build and run the Docker container:
-- `cmd + shift + P` `"Build and Run Container"`

-Alternatively, you can run in the same diretory as the Dockerfile:
-`docker build --tag 'dalwbe' .`

-If VSCode asks for config file options, use the default settings.
+`conda env create --f environment.yaml`

 In the terminal of the container, activate the conda environment.

-`conda activate dalwbe`
+`conda activate DALWBE`

 The conda environment currently contains the following core dependencies:
 ```
-- gdal/osr/osgeo
 - numpy
 - rasterio
 - pytorch-lightning
 - pillow
 ```

-It is easiest to work on the repository inside of the Docker container to avoid dependency clashes.